duckietown/duckietown-lx/braitenberg/README.md

 The robot should travel at least an average of 2 meters from the starting point.

-(Note: we might change the target to make it easier if we see it is too hard in the following days.
-Please understand that we are still calibrating against the huge variety of participants.)

 If an error of this form occurs